 Prayer without action is incomplete.
 James 2:17: "Faith by itself, if it does not have works, is dead."
 Here are the works.

 Call the White House (202) 456-1111 Tell Them: Rescind PM-602-0199.
 Protect the Family.272,000 spouses.
 910,000 children.
-A policy memo — issued without public input or congressional vote — is separating families who followed every rule.
-Catholic social teaching demands a response.
+A policy memo — issued without public input or congressional vote — is sundering families who broke no law and kept every promise.
+Catholic social teaching does not suggest a response.
+It obliges one.

 Answer the Call"Every migrant is a human person who, as such, possesses fundamental, inalienable rights that must be respected by everyone and in every circumstance."
 Pope Benedict XVI — Message for the World Day of Migrants and Refugees, 2013